mdeller-ping/tpc-poc/README.md

 ```

 ## Create console-variables configmap
-Customize kubernetes/console-variables with your environment specific information
+Customize kubernetes/console-variables with your environment specific information and then create the configmap

 ```text
 $ kubectl create configmap console-variables --from-env-file=pkubernetes/console-variables
 ```

 ## Create engine-variables configmap
-Customize kubernetes/engine-variables with your environment specific information
+Customize kubernetes/engine-variables with your environment specific information and then create the configmap

 ```text
 $ kubectl create configmap engine-variables --from-env-file=pkubernetes/engine-variables